 After this, if you remain open, you should start trying to attract people’s attention.
 A quick glance on any social platform will reveal the inventive methods businesses are using to do this.
 The aim is beyond trying to promote a product or service; it’s to make sure your audience remember you exist and to show you’re still active.

-Once you have access to Google My Business, check your contact details are all correct.
+Once you have access to Google Business Profile, check your contact details are all correct.

 Posts allows you to add short messages in Google Search, just as you would on Facebook and Twitter.
 This feature was disabled for a short time due to reduced capacity at Google but it’s available again now, so we recommend using this to notify people of your availability, with links to your announcement.